kumarvaibhav45/CRUD-App/README.md

 # Crud-App
-It is a to do app using mongodb, express js, react js and node js
+It is a to do app using mongodb, express js, react js and node js.
+It lets you create, edit, view and delete tasks.

 --frontend: